This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Customize It: Use this recipe as a base.
-Swap pecans for other nuts, add seeds, or mix in spices like nutmeg or cardamom.
-Just keep the wet-to-dry ratio the same for the best texture.
+- Make It Your Own: Swap pecans for other nuts, add seeds, or mix in spices like nutmeg or cardamom.
+Just keep the wet-to-dry ratio the same.

-• Get Chunky Clusters: For big, crunchy clusters, press the mixture into small clumps on the baking sheet.
-Let it bake undisturbed for the first 10 minutes to help it hold together.
+- For Chunky Clusters: Press the mixture into clumps on the baking sheet and don’t stir for the first 10 minutes of baking.

-• Cool Completely: Let the granola cool on the baking sheet before stirring.
-It crisps up as it cools, giving you the best texture.
+- Let It Cool: Cool the granola on the baking sheet before stirring—it crisps up as it cools.

 How To Enjoy Butter Pecan Granola